You are listening to the Sean Hannity Radio Show Podcast.

 He was trained.

-Actually, he was trained for the circumstances that he was confronted with, and he acted, and his platoon acted exactly as as they were trained, and they're being punished for it.
+Actually, he was trained for the circumstances that he was confronted with, and he acted, and his platoon acted exactly as they were trained, and they're being punished for it.

 Now, after the fact, we have found out that the guys that they actually came across and killed were bad guys.

-Um, but in this Captain Captain Hill, in this particular case, that very same platoon, was it two weeks earlier, a week earlier?
+But Captain Hill, in this particular case, that very same platoon, was it two weeks earlier, a week earlier?

 The very same MO happened.

-They were attacked by the case.
+They were attacked by these.

-That's why he he was there.
+That's why he was there.

 This is Duncan again.

-I mean, they had their platoon commander killed by military age males on motorcycles.
+I mean, they had their platoon commander killed by military-age males on motorcycles.

 What would you do?